delmic/odemis/doc/develop/extending.rst

 * Actuator: moves physically something

-To create a new device adapter, add a python module to the ``src/odemis/drivers/`` directory following the interface for the specific type of component (see the back-end API).
+To create a new device adapter, add a python module to the ``src/odemis/drivers/`` directory following the interface for the specific type of component (see the back-end API in chapter _`Back-end Application Programming Interface`).

 Add a test class to the test directory which instantiates the component and at least detects whether the component is connected or not (``scan()`` and ``selfTest()``